Nellyan4/Nellyan4/README.md

 - **Hua Psych Survey Platform**

-  UX Designer of the survey platform, this helps UW students publish their surveys!
+  UX Designer to the Hua Psych Online Survey Platform, which helps the University of Washington students publish their surveys!
   https://hua-psych-survey-platform.web.app/

 - **DisasterLive**

-  A web that fetches disaster news from OCHA api and displayed in React Map.
+  Contributor to a web that fetches disaster news from OCHA api and displayed in React Map.
   https://disaster-live-d36d1.web.app/

 - **Study on High School Quality and Income Levels in New York City**

-  An overall analysis based on NYC income level and education stats.
+  Contributor of to overall analysis based on NYC income level and education stats.
   https://nelsony415.shinyapps.io/NYC_education_income_analysis/